natanjunges/kernel/README.md

 # Kernel
-A Multiboot2-compliant Intel 64 Microkernel
+A Multiboot2-compliant UEFI Intel 64 Microkernel

 ## Requirements
 * GNU Make;
-* A GCC cross-compiler targeting the desired architecture (Intel 64) (you can build one following the instructions at [OSDev Wiki](https://wiki.osdev.org/GCC_Cross-Compiler));
+* A GCC C cross-compiler targeting the desired architecture (Intel 64) (you can build one following the instructions at [OSDev Wiki](https://wiki.osdev.org/GCC_Cross-Compiler));
 * GRUB2;
 * Xorriso;
 * Mtools;